Plainville faces big deficit, layoffs, override

 And that was before the virus shattered the economy.

-Besides anticipated cutbacks in state aid, town revenue is dropping as well, mostly related to expected reductions in new tax growth and other local revenue sources to the tune of several hundred thousand dollars, Johnson pointed out.
+Besides anticipated cutbacks in state aid, town revenue is dropping as well, mostly related to expected reductions in new tax growth and other local revenue sources to the tune of several hundred thousand dollars, Johnson said.

+“Proposition 2 1/2 fundamentally puts extreme pressure on municipal budgets, as most of our costs cannot be contained at that level,” Johnson said, mentioning health insurance, salaries, and certain other obligations rising each year beyond 2 1/2 percent.

 Town officials over the past few years, including former Selectman Rob Rose, have been warning the town’s reserve funds, principally free cash, it has been relying on to balance the budget would be drying up.